 Monument Valley Navajo Tribal Park

-Monument Valley is maintained as a visitor attraction by Navajo Nation Parks & Recreation.
-Visitors are welcome to drive the 17-mile dirt loop, Valley Drive, on self-guided tours of the valley.
+Monument Valley is maintained by Navajo Nation Parks & Recreation.
+Visitors are welcome to drive the 17-mile dirt loop, Valley Drive, on self-guided tours of this pristine area.
 Multiple parking areas along the way bring many of the park’s most spectacular rock formations into view.
-Or set off on the only public hike in the valley, an easy 3-mile loop trail that takes visitors to Mitten Butte, one of the most iconic landmarks of the American West.
-Visitors can also join guided Jeep tours for up-close views of ancient cliff dwellings and natural arches in more isolated locations.
+Visitors can also immerse themselves in the natural surroundings on the only public hike in the valley.
+The Wildcat Trail is an easy 4-mile loop around Mitten Butte, one of the most iconic landmarks of the American West.
+Or join Jeep tours with local guides for up-close views of ancient cliff dwellings and natural arches in more isolated locations.
+While up north, add other Navajo Nation natural wonders to the trip, including Antelope Canyon and Canyon de Chelly.

-Meet the silversmiths, potters and weavers who preserve traditional Navajo methods in their artwork.
+Meet the silversmiths, potters and weavers who preserve Navajo traditions in their artwork.
 Inside the park, the Trading Post at The View Hotel offers one of the largest collections of Navajo rugs in the Four Corners area of Arizona.
-Visitors also find a selection of traditional and contemporary Navajo art such as squash blossom necklaces, concho belts, hand-woven baskets and sand paintings.
-And as a nod to the Western movies that introduced Monument Valley to the nation, a section of the trading post sells John Wayne memorabilia.
-If you do not make it to the trading post, artisans also set up roadside markets along Valley Drive to sell their authentic Native American arts and crafts.
+Visitors also find a selection of traditional and contemporary Navajo art such as squash-blossom necklaces, concho belts, hand-woven baskets and sand paintings.
+Artisans also set up roadside markets along Valley Drive to sell their authentic Native American arts and crafts.

-The Colorado Plateau area encompassing the Arizona-Utah border features some of the most scenic drives in the United States.
-While the area is remote and services are limited, small towns such as Dennehotso and Kayenta have restaurants and convenience stores to stock up on road trip supplies.
-Plus, inside the park, The View Hotel offers an overnight option with rooms and cabins that capture magnificent views of the valley.
-Options for RVs and camping in Monument Valley allow visitors to fully surround themselves with stunning rock outcroppings that come to life with color and light every sunrise and sunset.
+The high-desert area encompassing the Arizona-Utah border features some of the most scenic drives in the United States.
+While this area is remote and offers limited services, small towns such as Kayenta and Dennehotso have restaurants and convenience stores to stock up on road trip supplies.
+Inside the park, The View Hotel offers an overnight option with rooms and cabins that frame magnificent panoramas of the valley.
+Options for RVs and camping in Monument Valley allow visitors to fully surround themselves with stunning rock outcroppings that come to life with color every sunrise and sunset.

 For More Information